 How do we accomplish that when we move in with others?
 I think back to the early days of my relationship with Sean.
 When we got engaged, I moved into his apartment and we began to combine our lives and our possessions.
 Sean, who has a high-ranking sensation function, had already created an attractive and comfortable place to live.
-I loved his sensibility and didn’t want to change it, but I did want to make my contribution, so I came up an enhancement that was not too radical.
-I hired a friend who was a feng shui master to evaluate the space.
+I loved his sensibility and didn’t want to change it, but I did want to make my contribution, so I came up an enhancement that was not too radical: I hired a friend who was a feng shui master to evaluate the space.
 She suggested adding mirrors as splash boards behind the kitchen cooktop to add accentuate the hearth, and also along the sides of the windows to bring in more light.
 These changes were beautiful and in keeping with the natural spirit of the home.
-She also placed some crystals in the hallway to disperse intergenerational conflict and suggested a plant in a certain portion of the living room.
+She also placed some crystals in the hallway to disperse intergenerational conflict and suggested placing a plant in a certain corner of the living room.
 With those changes, the apartment was subtly transformed and it felt like my space, too.

 Sensation — the function that relies upon our physical perception — is key when it comes to creating a comfortable home.
 When you rely upon your sensation function, you are attuned to color, sound and taste, especially aware of softness and roughness, warmth and coldness.
 The sensation function knows how to select the most sensuous sheets and how to appreciate a summer breeze wafting through an open window.
 We “exercise” our sensation when we shop for a cozy chair, select fabrics, arrange furniture, pick out vegetables at the market.
 And we call upon it to perform a myriad of housekeeping tasks—as we do the laundry, wipe our counter tops, wash dishes, make our beds, and care for our clothes.

-Two sensation types I know live in a 750-square-foot apartment with their two children.
+Two sensation types I know live in a 750-square-foot apartment with their children.
 This is a compact space for a family of four, but these two sensation-gifted parents have designed a perfectly functional and beautiful family home.
 Every piece of furniture is the perfect size.
 Colors are serene, patterns harmonious, textures varied.
 Closets are packed but well-organized.
 And every cubic inch from floor to ceiling is well managed, so there is no sense of clutter.
-And this sense of “rightness” remains, when a new thing is added, or the drapes are changed.
+And this sense of “rightness” remains when a new thing is added or the drapes are changed.
 This is what the sensation function does as a matter of course.
 In this world, small or big is beautiful.

 Home: A Laboratory for Relationships